TROUBLE IN MIND

 December 2, 2021

-Written in 1955 by the African American playwright, Alice Childress, Trouble in Mind was an Off-Broadway theater hit but never got a ticket to Broadway because of the controversial subject matter.
+Written in 1955 by the African American playwright, Alice Childress, Trouble in Mind was an Off-Broadway theater hit that never got a ticket to Broadway because of its controversial subject matter.

-Some 66 years later, the play finally landed on Broadway.
+Some 66 years later, the play is finally making its Broadway debut.

-The grand ensemble cast is led by a spot-on LaChanze as the esteemed, seasoned actor Wiletta Mayer along with the elder statesman Sheldon Foresster (Chuck Cooper) who's just about seen it all; a brash Millie Davis (Jessica Frances Dukes); the white, privileged ingenue Judy Sears (Danielle Campbell); her counterpart, the young, idealistic John Nevins (Brandon Michael Hall); an actor of vaudevillian proportions Bill O'Wray (Don Stephenson); the backstage theater staple Henry (Simon Jones) and the challenging, myopic, self-appointed progressive, white director, Al Manners (Michael Zegen).
+The grand ensemble cast is led by a spot-on LaChanze as the esteemed, seasoned actor Wiletta Mayer joined by the elder statesman Sheldon Foresster (Chuck Cooper) who's just about seen it all; a brash Millie Davis (Jessica Frances Dukes); the white, privileged ingenue Judy Sears (Danielle Campbell); her counterpart, the young, idealistic John Nevins (Brandon Michael Hall); an actor of vaudevillian proportions Bill O'Wray (Don Stephenson); the backstage theater staple Henry (Simon Jones) and the challenging, myopic, self-described progressive director, Al Manners (Michael Zegen).